 - 1. Location, tax map designation and acreage - 2.
-Zoning and discussion of surrounding land uses/zoning.

-- 3. Context with surrounding area, including a site location map

-- 4. Access and discussion of surrounding road network

-- 5. Existing Uses/Structures

-- 6. Existing Utilities

-- 7. Existing Easements
+Zoning and discussion of surrounding land uses/zoning - 3.
+Context with surrounding area, including a site location map - 4.
+History of the Site with regard to the previous application and approvals - 5.
+Access and discussion of surrounding road network - 6.
+Existing Uses/Structures - 7.
+Existing Utilities - 8.
+Existing Easements